willvale/premake-ndk/README.md

 	_(Experimental)_ Generate `AndroidManifest.xml` and Java glue code.
-The Java glue code can't actually be generated, but if a Java file is present in an application project, it will be copied into the correct location under the output directory as specified by the application's package path.
-Further, if the string `<PACKAGE_PATH>` is present in the Java source it will be replaced by the package path specified to Premake.
+The Java glue code can't actually be generated, but if a Java file is present in an application project, it will be copied into the correct location under the output directory as specified by the application's package name.
+Further, if the string `<PREMAKE_PACKAGE>` is present in the Java source it will be replaced by the package name specified to Premake.

 Some Premake configuration options are mapped to suitable NDK options.
 E.g. `optimize` is mapped to `APP_OPTIM`.
 New configuration options are also available: